prewired/prewired.github.io/_pages/registration.md

 sidebar_cal: true
 ---

-**Note:** as of June 2024, we have changed our booking system to [TicketTailor](https://buytickets.at/prewired/1223517).
-Please feel free to email us at hello [at] prewired [dot] org with any questions.

-*Looking to book tickets for the 2024 Prewired Make-a-Thon on 27 and 28 July?
-[Go here!](https://www.tickettailor.com/events/prewired/1253787)*
+*Looking to book tickets for the FIRST LEGO League Taster Session on 4 September?
+[Go here!](https://www.tickettailor.com/events/prewired/1351805)*

 If you would like to attend Prewired, please: